brandon-moy/ecommerce-store/README.md

 4. Update the .env values

-After you create a new store, copy the url listed in eCommerce Admin dashboard with the storeId and use that to update `NEXT_PUBLIC_API_URL`.
+After you create a new store, copy the url listed in eCommerce Admin settings page with the storeId and use that to update `NEXT_PUBLIC_API_URL`.

 If in development, the url should look like `http://localhost:3000/api/{storeId}`